Pylons/pyramid/docs/narr/views.rst

 Usage of the ``bfg_view`` decorator is a form of :term:`declarative configuration`, like ZCML, but in decorator form.
-:class:`repoze.bfg.view.bfg_view` can be used to associate :term:`view configuration` information -- as done via the equivalent ZCML -- with a function that acts as a :mod:`repoze.bfg` view callable.
+:class:`pyramid.view.bfg_view` can be used to associate :term:`view configuration` information -- as done via the equivalent ZCML -- with a function that acts as a :mod:`pyramid` view callable.
 All ZCML :ref:`view_directive` attributes (save for the ``view`` attribute) are available in decorator form and mean precisely the same thing.

-An example of the :class:`repoze.bfg.view.bfg_view` decorator might reside in a :mod:`repoze.bfg` application module ``views.py``:
+An example of the :class:`pyramid.view.bfg_view` decorator might reside in a :mod:`pyramid` application module ``views.py``:

 .. ignore-next-block
 .. code-block:: python
    :linenos:

    from models import MyModel
-   from repoze.bfg.view import bfg_view
+   from pyramid.view import bfg_view
-   from repoze.bfg.chameleon_zpt import render_template_to_response
+   from pyramid.chameleon_zpt import render_template_to_response

    @bfg_view(name='my_view', request_method='POST', context=MyModel,
              permission='read', renderer='templates/my.pt')